pashmaklang/pashmak/README.md

 out $myarray; # output: ['red' , 'blue']
 ```

+`arraypop` operation gets two argument: array and index of that item you want to be remove from array

 # Try and Endtry statement

-we may get some errors in some places in program. for example:
+we may recive some errors in our program. for example:

 ```bash
 out $this_var_not_found;